 You will get a more detailed view by clicking on the “Open Resource Monitor” option at the bottom of the task manager window and navigating to the Memory tab.
 Note: the screens will look slightly different under Windows 7 (the images below are from Windows 10).

 If you are near or above the amount of physical memory, you know you need more.

 2: Find out if you can improve

 Unfortunately, many laptops have closed bottoms or memory sold on the motherboard; both conditions prevent you from upgrading RAM.
 (It is also possible that the system has a limited amount of RAM to see.)
 To find out if you can upgrade your RAM, try the Crucial’s Memory Advisor tool.
-After installing your product and a specific portable computer model, you should get a screen that shows the maximum amount of memory and how many spaces for your laptop.
+After installing your product and a specific portable computer model, you should get a screen that shows the maximum amount of memory and how much space your laptop has.

 Crucial also lists memory modules that you can purchase on your laptop.
 However, you can find similar DIMMs in other brands as well.
 Note the speed and type of RAM you need, which is usually DDR2, DDR3, or DDR4 with a certain speed next to it (eg, “DDR3 PC3-12800”).

 3: Open the panel to find banks in your memory